 Archetypes – The Basis of Social Organization

-While Jung recognized that all societies have archetypes, he did not go far enough to describe how the structure of the society (e.g. whether society is classful or classless), the kinds of activities and moralities that occur in that society, its general direction over time, and its value system that in turn dictates what the society considers lawfully acceptable behavior are all dictated by archetypes.
+While Jung recognized that all societies have archetypes, he did not go far enough to describe the structure of the society (e.g. whether society is classful or classless), the kinds of activities and moralities that occur in that society, its general direction over time, and it’s values that in turn dictate what the society considers lawfully acceptable behavior, are all dictated by archetypes.
 I will make that claim here.

 “Progressive” and “conservative” societies, therefore, have different role models.
 Similarly, the East and the West have different heroes.
 The materialists and the spiritualists worship different idols.
 And each race and nation eulogize different stars.
 The reason is that society cannot exist without leaders who symbolize the ideal values of their system.